The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 30 September 2018.

 The partnership between David Maloney and Mirek Stachowicz is based on mutual trust and is facilitated by regular contact between the two.
 The separation of authority enhances independent oversight of the executive management by the Board and helps to ensure that no one individual on the Board has unfettered authority.

-Following Andrew Cripps’ resignation in October 2016, John Nicolson was appointed as the SID in October 2016.
-John is available to shareholders if they have concerns that the normal channels of Chairman, CEO or other Executive Directors have failed to resolve, or for which such channels of communication are inappropriate.
+John Nicolson is the SID and is available to shareholders if they have concerns that the normal channels of Chairman, CEO or other Executive Directors have failed to resolve, or for which such channels of communication are inappropriate.
 The SID also acts as an internal sounding board for the Chairman, and serves as intermediary for the other Directors, with the Chairman, when necessary.
-While there were no requests from shareholders or Directors for access to the SID during the reporting period, the role of the SID is considered to be an important check and balance in the Group’s governance structure.
+The role of the SID is considered to be an important check and balance in the Group’s governance structure.
 In accordance with the Code, neither the Chairman nor the SID are employed as executives of the Group.

 The Board considers and reviews each NED’s independence on an annual basis, as part of the Directors’ performance evaluation.
-In carrying out the review, consideration is given to factors such as their character, judgement, commitment and performance on the Board and relevant committees, and their ability to provide objective challenge to management.
-The Board has considered the findings from the external Board evaluation exercise and reviewed the independence of each NED.
-The Board is of the view that all were and continue to be, independent in accordance with the provisions of the Code, with the exception of Randy Pankevicz, who is considered non-independent.
-His status does not preclude him from making a full contribution to the Board.
-He has participated in all Board and Board Committee meetings.
+In carrying out the review, consideration is given to factors such as their character, judgement, commitment and performance on the Board and relevant Committees, and their ability to provide objective challenge to management.
+The Board has considered the findings from the internal Board evaluation exercise and reviewed the independence of each NED.
+The Board is of the view that all were and continue to be, independent in accordance with the provisions of the Code.

 The Board delegates authority to its Committees to carry out certain tasks on its behalf, so that it can operate efficiently and give the right level of attention and consideration to relevant matters.
-The composition and role of each Committee is summarised below.
+The composition and role of each Committee is summarised in each of the respective Committee Reports.

 All NEDs, including the Chairman, serve on the basis of letters of appointment that are available for inspection at the Company’s registered office.
 The letters of appointment set out the expected time commitment of NEDs who, on appointment, undertake that they will have sufficient time to meet what is expected of them.